Faitero/pub_scripts/README.md

 # iCLIP 3'barcode demultiplex

-Script process the raw fastq file inserting the 3'barcode in between the 5' barcode
+Script process and demultiplex the raw fastq file inserting the 3'barcode in between the 5' barcode.

 ## Main call: